Why is Malta’s lifestyle so appealing?

 The Maltese archipelago is made up of three small islands.
 The largest island is Malta (316km²), the second-largest is Gozo (67km²) and the third is Comino (3.5km²).
 Together, they make up a population of just over 400,000 people residing on these islands situated in the middle of the Mediterranean Sea.

 Malta’s Mediterranean lifestyle is becoming increasingly popular for relocating families and businesses alike.
-Surrounded by heritage, a wealthy history, magnificent architecture, not to mention a sunny climate and spectacular landscapes, Malta is an attractive option for all.
+Surrounded by heritage, a wealthy history, and magnificent architecture, not to mention a sunny climate and spectacular landscapes, Malta is an attractive option for all.

 If you want to discover the Maltese Islands, we are giving you a preview of the wonders you are about to uncover.